xAdrianCx/TKINTER-PW_Storage/README.md

 - First you need to add data to the database.
 - USER column: this is the name of the user that uses the app.
 - WEBSITE column: this is the website that you want to store the password for.
-- EMAIL column: in this column you enter the name of the website that you want to store the password for.
+- EMAIL column: in this column we enter the name of the website that you want to store the password for.
 - USERNAME column: here we type in the username that we use to log into the WEBSITE.
 - PASSWORD column: the password used to login.